adnanZe/Javascript-Control-Structures/README.md

 4. compute the maximum of the elements of an array and display it in the console

-5. compute how many times a certain element appears in an array - tips: use object, var element = 2
+5. compute how many times a certain element appears in an array

 6. Using nested control structures (doua for + if) for generate the following pattern: